 My hobbies are home computing, home computer building, amateur radio, woodworking, short wave listening, and photography.
 Oh, and I am a Monty Python fan, in case you hadn't noticed!

-I aquired my father's computer, after he terminated internet service and is no longer able to get to it, due to advancing old age. (his computer room was in his basement, my old darkroom...)
-A Compaq CX5000 series with a Athlon X2 215 dual-core, a 500Gb hard drive, 3 GB main memory and a Lightscribe DVD multicorder.
-Upgrades to this computer will be coming - a CUDA-capable display adapter, and a faster CPU with more cores. (a Phenom II X4 955 or a Phenom X6 1055 are possibilities, as is another HD and more memory...)
+I acquired my father's computer, after he terminated internet service and was no longer able to get to it, due to advancing old age. (his computer room was in his basement, my old darkroom… Sadly, my father died on 7-22-13…) A Compaq CX5000 series with a Athlon X2 215 dual-core, a 500Gb hard drive, 3 GB main memory and a Lightscribe DVD multicorder.
+The computer now has a EVGA Nvidia GT 640 1Gb card inside for CUDA work.

-Printers: an inkjet [13x19 capable], one laser [with duplexer] and another letter size inkjet strictly for photo printing, all networked and available for printing on any of the four computers.
+Printers: an inkjet [13x19 capable], one laser [with duplexer] and another letter size inkjet strictly for photo printing, all networked and available for printing on any of the five (six, when it comes up...) computers.

 You really don't want to see what's in back of (and between) the computers, which is a computer engineer's nightmare (particularly the power cords!) - with nothin' labeled, yet! :-)